MazenAly/Cifar100/README.md

 ##Results
 We trained the network using CIFAR-100 and CIFAR-10 data sets in three configurations, the first configuration is without data preprocessing nor data augmentation.
 The second, is without augmentation only.
 The third is using data preprocessing and augmentation.

-Cifar-100 reached 50% accuracy on the testing data while Cifar-10 82%
+Cifar-100 reached 50% accuracy on the testing data while Cifar-10 reached 82%

 ##References